Category: News

 Neighborhood Emergency!
 Donate!

-This weekend JHISN launches our Neighborhood Emergency! fundraising campaign.
-The campaign gathers direct financial support for six dedicated, deeply-rooted local groups that provide food, mutual aid, services, and solidarity to immigrant communities during the pandemic.
+JHISN’s Neighborhood Emergency! fundraising campaign invites direct donations to the following six immigrant-led, community-based organizations in Queens that provide food, mutual aid, services, and solidarity to immigrant workers and families during the COVID-19 crisis.

-Here are six extraordinary immigrant-led local groups.
-Please click on the group’s name to connect directly to their fundraising webpage:
+Click on the group’s name to connect directly to their fundraising webpage and please donate what you can afford.

 Adhikaar